Origin of the Trinidad and Tobago Coalition of Services Industries

 The Trinidad and Tobago Coalition of Services Industries was established in October 2006 as an umbrella organization that brings together all services organisations and associations in Trinidad and Tobago.
 As an alliance of professional services associations and organizations, the TTCSI functions as a focal point to lobby, channel and address trade in services issues and services development issues, which are critical for the sector to thrive in this competitive global environment and for the growth of sustainable services in the economy which contributed 58% to real GDP in 2018.

-- To provide national service providers with knowledge of export opportunities.
+- Providing national service providers with knowledge of export opportunities.

-- To build robust data analytics and sectoral reports on Trade in Services information on all key sub sectors.
+- Building robust data analytics and sectoral reports on Trade in Services information on all key sub-sectors.

-- To build and maintain an up-to-date National Services Exporters Portal which will facilitate connecting local services providers and firms to local, regional, and international clients and partners to engage new revenue opportunities.
+- Building and maintaining an up-to-date National Services Exporters Portal to facilitate connecting local services providers and firms to local, regional, and international clients and partners to engage new revenue opportunities.

-- To conduct research and focus group meetings with members and stakeholders that will identify destinations for trade missions to enable services providers and firms to exploit market opportunities.
+- Conducting research and focus group meetings with members and stakeholders to identify destinations for trade missions to enable services providers and firms to exploit market opportunities.

-- To encourage national service providers to engage in developing export programmes and promotional activities through collaboration locally, regionally, and internationally.
+- Encouraging national service providers to engage in developing export programmes and promotional activities through collaboration locally, regionally, and internationally.

-- Ensure that all services providers and firms, that have the capacity to export, complete the Services Go Global Training Programme.
+- Ensuring that all service providers and firms that have the capacity to export, complete the Services Go Global Training Programme.

-- To promote the further development and competitiveness of the national services sector.
+- Promoting the further development and competitiveness of the national services sector.

-- To support and facilitate the development of industry standards and globally recognized certifications.
+- Supporting and facilitating the development of industry standards and globally recognised certifications.

-- To enhance and encourage the competitiveness of services providers and firms through the development of continuous professional development and certification programmes.
+- Enhancing and encouraging the competitiveness of services providers and firms through the development of continuous professional development and certification programmes.

-- To educate national service providers on relevant aspects of the CARICOM Single Market and Economy (CSME), Free Trade of the Americas (FTAA), World Trade Organization (WTO), African – Caribbean – Pacific/European Union Economic Partnership Agreements (ACP/EU EPAs) and any trade agreements or developments that can affect international trade in services.
+- Educating national service providers on relevant aspects of trade agreements, including the CARICOM Single Market and Economy (CSME), Free Trade of the Americas (FTAA), World Trade Organization (WTO), and African–Caribbean–Pacific/European Union Economic Partnership Agreements (ACP/EU EPAs).

-- To educate national service providers on relevant Government policies that can assist or hinder the export of services.
+- Educating national service providers on relevant government policies that can assist or hinder the export of services.

 - The National Services Exporters Portal which will provide, inter alia, e-commerce services for the services sector.